fkroeber/field_boundary_delineation/sample_data/README.md

 This folder provides some sample data used for setting up the algorithm and perform some preliminary evaluation on its performance.
-In order to achieve a high level of transferability, three different AoIs with different field structures and varying quality of the corresponding Sentinel-2 imagery were chosen.
+In order to achieve a high level of transferability, three different AoIs with different field structures and varying quality of the corresponding Sentinel-2 imagery (monthly composites for vegetation period) were chosen.
 The characteristics of the individual sample data sets are as follows:

 * upper rhine area
     * AoI: ~120km<sup>2</sup>, variety of field sizes, mixed use, mostly arable farming
-    * S-2 data: Apr-Sep, cloudfree
+    * S-2 data: 6 months (Apr-Sep), cloudfree
 * magdeburger boerde
     * AoI: ~85km<sup>2</sup>, large field sizes, exclusively arable farming
-    * S-2 data: Mar-Oct, partly cloudy
+    * S-2 data: 7 months (Mar-Oct, excl.
+July), partly slightly cloudy
 * coastal landscape
     * AoI: ~25km<sup>2</sup>, mostly meadows, in some parts delineated by bushes
-    * S-2 data: June-Oct, cloudfree
+    * S-2 data: 5 months (June-Oct), cloudfree

 Sentinel-2 imagery (June 2021) for each of the sample data sets alongside with centroid coordinates: